nebulastream/nebulastream/docs/design/20241011_source_server.md

 Also, the timeout set might not even reflect in the final latency (it only reflects on the latency of the source).

 ## 3) Move parsing out of the sources
+From the docs of ClickHouse: *For byte-oriented input/output, there are ReadBuffer and WriteBuffer abstract classes [...]
+Read/WriteBuffers only deal with bytes.*
 Having parsers inside the sources mixes logic and code for retrieving external data (I/O) with the interpretation of the raw bytes ingested (compute).
 Instead, parsing should be done as the first part of a pipeline.
 This enables the sources to concern themselves with the single simple task of reading data into `TupleBuffer`s and handing them out to consumers.